-- 2.1.3.1 The methods and responsibility for handling, investigating, and resolving food safety complaints from commercial customers, consumers, and authorities, arising from products manufactured or handled on-site or co-manufactured, shall be documented and implemented. - 2.1.3.2 Adverse trends of customer complaint data shall be investigated and analyzed and the root cause established by personnel knowledgeable about the incidents. - 2.1.3.3 Corrective and preventative action shall be implemented based on the seriousness of the incident and the root cause analysis as outlined in 2.5.3.
-Records of customer complaints, their investigation, and resolution shall be maintained.
+- 2.1.3.1 The methods and responsibility for handling, investigating, and resolving complaints from commercial customers, consumers, and authorities arising from products grown or handled on-site, shall be documented and implemented. - 2.1.3.2 Adverse trends of customer complaint data shall be investigated and analyzed, and root cause established by personnel knowledgeable about the incidents. - 2.1.3.3 Corrective and preventative action shall be implemented based on the seriousness of the incident and the root cause analysis as outlined in 2.5.3. - Records of customer complaints, their investigation and resolution shall be maintained.